olivierbJAVA/OC-DA_JAVA-P4-ParkIt/README.md

 https://maven.apache.org/install.html

-3.Install MySql:
+3.Install MySQL:

 https://dev.mysql.com/downloads/mysql/

-After downloading the mysql 8 installer and installing it, you will be asked to configure the password for the default `root` account.
+After downloading the MySQL 8 installer and installing it, you will be asked to configure the password for the default `root` account.
 This code uses the default root account to connect and the password can be set as `rootroot`.
-If you add another user/credentials make sure to change the same in the code base.
+If you add another user/credentials make sure to change the same in the code base (in class *DataBaseConfig* of the package *com.parkit.parkingsystem.config* for the production database and in class *DataBaseTestConfig* of the package *com.parkit.parkingsystem.integration.config* for the test database).

 ### Running App